sagar56780/EmployeeManagementSystem/README.md

-# EmployeeManagementSystem
+# Employee Management System

-This is an employee management system based on Java, Servlet, and JSP technologies i used the MVC model to create this project.
-Front-End - simple by using JSP
-Database-PostgreSQL
-                note:- these are the important things that you have to follow carefully to connect this project with your database
-                1. need to install Postgresql
+## Overview
+This Employee Management System is built using Java, Servlet, and JSP technologies, following the MVC (Model-View-Controller) architectural pattern.
+It provides a simple yet effective platform for managing employee records within an organization.
+The front-end interface is developed using JSP, while PostgreSQL is used as the backend database management system.

+## Database Setup
+To integrate the project with your database, follow these steps carefully:

+1. **Install PostgreSQL:** Ensure PostgreSQL is installed on your system.

+2. **Create Database:**
-                2. create a database with the name:-"Company"
+   - Create a database with the name: "Company".

+3. **Create Table:**
-                3. create a table with the name:- "employee"
+   - Within the "Company" database, create a table named "employee".

-                4. create columns
+4. **Define Columns:**
-                                1st column name ="id" <integer>
-                                2nd column name="name" <character varying>
-                                3rd column name="salary" <double precision>
-                                4th column name="number" <bigint>
-                                5th column name="password" <charcter varying>
-                                6th column nmae="roll" <charcter varying>
-                warning- the name should be the same as your database as I mention here other it will not work.
+   - The "employee" table should have the following columns:
+     1. id (Data Type: Serial)
+     2. name (Data Type: Text)
+     3. salary (Data Type: Numeric)
+     4. number (Data Type: Text)
+     5. password (Data Type: Text)
+     6. roll (Data Type: Text)

+   Ensure that the column names are exactly as specified above, as any deviation may lead to malfunctioning.

+## Instructions
+- Clone the repository to your local machine.
+- Set up PostgreSQL and create the required database and table as per the provided instructions.
+- Configure the database connection settings in the project configuration files.
+- Deploy the project on your preferred Java application server (e.g., Apache Tomcat).
+- Access the application through the provided URL and start managing employee records efficiently.

+## Contributors
+- [Your Name]

+## License
+This project is licensed under the [MIT License](LICENSE).